 But I am afraid that as the serpent deceived Eve by his cunning, your thoughts will be led astray from a sincere devotion to Christ.
 For if someone comes and proclaims another Jesus than the one we proclaimed, or if you receive a different spirit from the one you received, or if you accept a different gospel from the one you accepted, you put up with it readily enough (11:3-4)

-In our day and age, it is so easy to be captivated by glitz, glamour and persuasive speech that comes in the form of large platforms that various media channels can turn any spiritual sound idea into a credible looking form of Christianity.
+In our day and age, it is so easy to be captivated by glitz, glamour and persuasive speech that comes in the form of large platforms whereby various media channels turn any spiritual sound idea into a credible looking form of Christianity.
 With the plethora of books, podcasts, blog posts and ministry sites available at the touch of a few keystrokes, it’s easy to allow our own thoughts, desires, and purposes to gravitate towards non-Christian philosophies that disguise themselves as legitimate.
 Sadly, even pastors can perpetuate this idolatry by creating new forms of spiritual ideas that have no basis in the whole counsel of Scripture and the historic witness of Christianity.
 In the end, it distracts us from devotion to Christ and elevates our desires for our own sense of satisfaction apart from rest and hope in the all sufficient sacrifice and reign of Christ.

 Paul’s letter to the Corinthians warn us that any message that deviates from the faith that was handed down once for all time (Jude 3) is that which can lead us astray.
 It encourages us that we must be diligent about the Christian faith, continually seeking and asking if what we believe aligns with the historic and faithful message of Christianity or are we being allured by a deviant message because it looks and sounds good.
 We must guard against any idea, thought or desire that aims to exalt itself against Christ, the true knowledge of God!
 Because otherwise, we can succumb to the kind of spiritual idolatry that captivated the Corinthian church.
 This is the hidden deception of spiritual idolatry.